ScanOC/trunk-player/docs/config_muti_folder_audio.rst

 ==============================================
 Configure - Local Audio Files Multiple Folders
 ==============================================
-This document will show you how to configure Trunk Player using mutiple folders to store and play back your audio in the same structure as trunk-recorder.
+This document will show you how to configure Trunk Player using multiple folders to store and play back your audio in the same structure as trunk-recorder.

 Currently install is based on a Debian like system, Ubuntu.